bookofproofs/bookofproofs.github.io/_sources/history/20th-century/baumslag.md

 nodeid: bookofproofs$Baumslag
 categories: history,20th-century
 parentid: bookofproofs$604
+tags:
 orderid: 1933
 title: Baumslag, Gilbert
 born: 1933
 died: 2014
-keywords: group theory, Baumslag theorem, Baumslag-Solitar, conjugacy problem, coherent group, Shirshov-Baumslag, Weyl groups, remote sensing
-description: Gilbert Baumslag, world-renowned researcher of infinite group theory, published a book in 1965 & developed Baumslag's theorem, Baumslag-Solitar Groups & Weyl groups, using his knowledge in cryptography & remote sensing.
+keywords: gilbert baumslag,baumslag
+description: Gilbert Baumslag had a long career as one of the leading researchers on infinite group theory.
+In the last part of his career he used his skill in group theory applying it to cryptography.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---